2.11 Provisions and contingent liabilities2.11.1 Provisions

 Compensated absences:

-The employees of the Company are entitled to compensate absences.
+The employees of the Company are entitled to compensated absences.
 The employees can carry-forward a portion of the unutilized accrued compensated absence and utilize it in future periods or receive cash compensation at retirement or termination of employment for the unutilized accrued compensated absence.
 The Company records an obligation for compensated absences in the period in which the employee renders the services that increase this entitlement.
 The Company measures the expected cost of compensated absence based on actuarial valuation made by an independent actuary as at the balance sheet date on projected unit credit method.

 Share based payments